To provide feedback or subscribe to our newsletter (no charge) click tom@tomingraminc.com and enter SUBSCRIBE

 • Implement baseline software, change business process

-• See solutions to perverse incentives used by Warren Buffett / Berkshire Hathaway
+• See solutions to perverse incentives, other human failings used by Warren Buffett / Berkshire Hathaway (in note [x])

 Solutions will eventually emerge as industry matures